Mishalzeera/the-money-manager/README.md

 ### Water CSS

-After trying a few options, the Water framework had the best effect on the site in the authors opinion, so the CDN was added.
+After trying a few options, the Water framework had the best effect on the site in my opinion, so the CDN was added.
 There is a nice centering of content, plenty of whitespace and generally a feeling of comfort to using it.
 A few things will need to be overridden, but generally its okay.